 Publications received as gifts are evaluated by the same standards that apply to new materials being selected.
-Librarian Consultants, charged with management of specific subject collections, will evaluate gifts accepted for the general collections.
+Liaison Librarians, charged with management of specific subject collections, will evaluate gifts accepted for the general collections.
 When specialized knowledge is required to evaluate a gift, library staff may consult with members of the faculty or others with appropriate expertise.
-The Librarian Consultants, or the Collection Development Librarian, will make the final decision on adding unique or additional copies to the collection.
+The Liaison Librarians, or the Collection Development Librarian, will make the final decision on adding unique or additional copies to the collection.

 We will consider all formats of research materials, including books, journals, tapes, videorecordings, CDs, DVDs, photographs, and manuscripts.
 However, we generally accept back issues of journals only if they fit our collection needs and do not duplicate our holdings.
 We ordinarily do not accept popular magazines, LP recordings, outdated textbooks, or items in poor condition (especially those with mold, mildew, or insect damage).